-CHICAGO (Reuters) - With Chicago still facing a lingering deficit in its current budget, Mayor Rahm Emanuel unveiled on Friday a series of steps that will lead to up to 625 layoffs.
+CHICAGO (Reuters) - With Chicago still facing a lingering deficit in its current budget, Mayor Rahm Emanuel on Friday unveiled steps that will lead to up to 625 layoffs.

-The steps include the privatization of custodial services at city libraries and airports, benefits services and the water billing call center.
-In addition, about 126 seasonal workers in Chicago's transportation department would be discharged, resulting in a drop in curb, gutter and sidewalk improvements this year.
+They include privatization of custodial services at city libraries and airports, benefits services and the water billing call center.
+Also about 126 seasonal workers in Chicago's transportation department would be discharged, resulting in a drop in curb, gutter and sidewalk improvements this year.

 On Friday, the mayor released nine work-rule changes he said he proposed to unions.
-The changes, which would collectively save the city about $18 million, while preventing layoffs, have not been agreed to by the unions, according to the mayor.
+The changes, which would collectively save the city about $18 million, while preventing layoffs, have not been agreed to by the unions, he said.

 Emanuel said he continues to be open to any cost-saving ideas the unions might have.